J.G. Ballard. Il futuro quotidiano, Cover art: Giorgio Poloni

 Oltre i bordi, film screening at Cinema Nuovo Eden, Brescia.

-My research and artistic practice unfold across three main strands.
+My research and artistic practice unfold across four main strands.
 The first explores how migrants, colonized peoples, and their descendants have represented themselves.
 This often involves direct collaboration with migrant writers and artists to develop alternative narratives and counter-histories.

 The third strand investigates the memory and legacy of historical events, focusing on colonialism and its enduring role in shaping institutionalized systems of oppression.
-I have also worked on a public history project and studied terrorism, analyzing how photographs can bear and transmit the memory of acts of violence, shaping collective understanding over time.
+I have also worked on a public history project and studied terrorism, analyzing how photographs can bear and transmit the memory of acts of violence, and shape collective understanding over time.

 My research projects were supported by grants from the Italian Ministry of Foreign Affairs and International Cooperation, the Italian Council, the Italian Prime Minister's Office, the Comunità Bresciana Foundation, the Long Island Grant for the Arts, and research grants from the University of Warwick and Stony Brook University.